Diane Jardine Bruce: Ordained ministry

 Diane was ordained deacon on June 7, 1997, by the Assistant Bishop of Los Angeles Robert Marshall Anderson, and then priest on January 17, 1998, by the Bishop of Los Angeles Frederick H. Borsch.
 Between 1997 and 2000 she was associate rector of the Church of the Messiah in Santa Ana, California where she was responsible for Women’s ministry and youth group.
 Between 2000 and 2010 she was rector of St Clement’s by-the-Sea Church in San Clemente, California.

 Episcopacy

 Diane was elected Suffragan Bishop of Los Angeles on December 4, 2009.
-She was consecrated as a bishop on May 15, 2010 by Presiding Bishop Katharine Jefferts Schori.
-She retained the post until her election on November 6, 2021, as the Provisional Bishop of The Diocese of West Missouri by the diocesan convention meeting at Grace and Holy Trinity Cathedral in Kansas City, Missouri.
-Upon the completion of her ministry in the Diocese of Los Angeles, Bruce took up residence and began her ministry in the Diocese of West Missouri on December 1, 2021.
+She was consecrated as a bishop on May 15, 2010 with Presiding Bishop Katharine Jefferts Schori as chief consecrator.
+She retained the post until her election on November 6, 2021, as the Provisional Bishop of the Diocese of West Missouri by the diocesan convention meeting at Grace and Holy Trinity Cathedral in Kansas City, Missouri.
+Upon the completion of her ministry in the Diocese of Los Angeles, Bruce took up residence and began her ministry in the Diocese of West Missouri on December 1, 2021, where she served until 2025.
+On November 14, 2025, the Board of Trustees of Seminary of the Southwest appointed her Interim Dean and President.
+She was commmissioned in this role on January 28, 2026 in Christ Chapel on the campus of Seminary of the Southwest.
 She is married to Gregory Stephen Bruce and is the mother of two.